On polarised class groups of orders in quartic CM-fields: Introduction

-This group and more specifically its subgroup generated by the reflex type norm is significant to a number of problems.
-For instance, the faithfulness and transitivity of its action as isogenies has been exploited to compute endomorphism rings of abelian surfaces \cite{end-g2}, which requires in particular to tell orders $\O$ apart using the structure of their groups $\CCC(\O)$; here, we establish in how far this is possible.
+This group was first introduced by Shimura and Taniyama~\cite[\S 14]{shimura-taniyama} in the case of the ring of integers~$\O=\ZZ_K$.
+It is significant to a number of problems regarding abelian varieties.

+For instance, the group $\CCC(\O)$ acts faithfully on the set of isomorphism classes of principally polarised abelian surfaces with endomorphism ring $\O$ and the same \emph{CM-type} as $\A$.
+Bisson exploits this to compute endomorphism rings of abelian surfaces~\cite{end-g2}.
+This requires telling orders~$\O$ apart using the structure of their groups $\CCC(\O)$, and our work will allow us to establish in how far this is possible.
+See Section~\ref{sec:applicationcompend}.

-As a second application, we use these groups to extend a completeness result of Murabayashi and Umegaki~\cite{murabayashi-umegaki} which allows us to prove that van Wamelen's conjectural list of principally polarised abelian surfaces with complex multiplication over the rationals~\cite{wamelen-rationals} is in fact correct, as well as extend it to non-maximal orders.
+We also use polarised class groups to extend van Wamelen's list of principally polarised abelian surfaces with conjectural CM by maximal orders~\cite{wamelen-rationals}.
+We extend the list to arbitrary orders and then prove that it is correct and complete.
+The completeness result extends a result of Murabayashi and Umegaki~\cite{murabayashi-umegaki} regarding the original list, and the correctness result is new in the sense that it completes a partial proof of van Wamelen~\cite{wamelen-correctness}.
+See Section~\ref{sec:applicationwamelen}.

+This paper is organised as follows.
 First, we introduce the necessary notation and state our results in Section~\ref{sec:preliminaries}.
-Section~\ref{sec:ideals-to-elements} then translates them from a group setting into a ring setting, which enables us to prove a general result in Section~\ref{sec:valuation} and its refinement in a case of particular interest in Section~\ref{sec:maximal}.
-Finally, Section~\ref{sec:applications} presents our applications.
+Section~\ref{sec:ideals-to-elements} then translates the relevant groups from a setting with ideals into a setting with elements of finite rings; this is where most of the work is done in comparing polarised class groups for varying orders.
+In Sections \ref{sec:valuation} and~\ref{sec:maximal}, the work of Section~\ref{sec:ideals-to-elements} is used in order to derive explicit bounds on the index between orders that have the same polarised class group.
+Finally, Section~\ref{sec:applications} presents our applications mentioned above.

+We conclude this section by briefly recalling how the polarised ideal class group relates to the classical one; although this relationship is not used in this paper, we hope it might give the reader a better understanding of this group.
+Put $\Oreal=\O\cap K_0$ and let $\mathrm{Pic}_{\infty}(\Oreal)$ be the narrow class group of $\Oreal$, that is, the ray class group of the order $\Oreal$ for the infinite modulus.
+The order $\O$ is stable under complex conjugation because of the Rosati involution of $\A$, hence the norm is a map $N_{K/K_0}:\O\rightarrow \Oreal$.
+The sequence